modir/using-laminas-framework-book/version2/docs/forms_advanced.md

 ![Figure 11.9.
 User Registration - Review](images/forms_advanced/registration_review.png)

-T> You can find this complete example in the *Form Demo* sample application bundled with this book.
+> You can find this complete example in the *Form Demo* sample application bundled with this book.

 ## Summary